LifeScopeLabs/lifescopelabs.github.io/md/lifescope-index.md

 # Documentation Index

-Developer documentation and serves as a roadmap planning workbook.
+Developer documentation serves as a roadmap planning workbook for each repository.
 Here is the repository documentation and development status of all project components.

 | Repository Documentation | Priority | Status |
 |--|--|--|